-Hogchester Arts is a not for profit arts organisation interested in intersections between contemporary art practices and the beautiful 75-acre conservation site of Hogchester Farm in rural West Dorset.
+Hogchester Arts is a not for profit artist residency program located on a beautiful 75-acre conservation site in rural West Dorset.

 Hogchester is an ancient Dorset farmstead situated one mile from the sea at Charmouth and close to Lyme Regis, one of the Jurassic Coast's most famous coastal towns.